tari-labs/tari-university/src/cryptography/trustless-recursive-zkproofs/mainreport.md

 #### No Prover-Verifier Dichotomy

-In the envisaged proof-of-proofs system using recursive proof composition, the tremendous accomplishment is to allow every participant to simultaneously be a prover and a verifier.
+In the envisaged proof-of-proofs system using recursive proofs composition, the tremendous accomplishment is to allow every participant to simultaneously be a prover and a verifier.
 However, this presents a serious practical problem.